Ikisehestherjoan/WEMA-COFFEE-SALES/README.md

 WEMA COFFEE SALES ANALYSIS

-In this Excel project, imagine you are working with a retail company that has customer information, order details, and product data.
+In this Excel project, imagine you are working with a coffee retail company that has customer information, order details, and product data.
 The goal is to analyze sales performance and identify key insights for strategic decision-making.
 ### Specific Business Challenges:
 1. Identifying High-Performing Products:
    - I Used XLOOKUP,VLOOKUP, INDEX MATCH to find the most profitable products based on sales data.
 I Highlight those products to focus marketing efforts and optimize inventory.